* Losses Associated with Natural Disasters

 In prior lessons I divided the expenses section out into six major groups as illustrated here:

 Capital costs are typically an expense group but are reported after operational profit (gross profit less expenses).
 Another group of expenses is included after capital costs and includes extraordinary and unusual items.
-So the income statement (summary format) looks like this:
+The income statement (summary format) looks like this:

 Cost of Sales ZZZ,ZZZ